oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 To use them you first need to launch the slave program on your slave computer, which will wait for a trigger to happen.
 Then you launch the master program on the master computer.
 Both programs should terminate after a few seconds, and you should get a CSV file on each machine where you specified the location (`CSV_FILE` macro).
+You can compile the programs by running `make wrtd-master` and `make wrtd-slave`.